IBM-Cloud/docs/services/blockchain/ibmblockchain_overview.md

 ## Key concepts
 {: #keyconcepts}

 Blockchain consists of a network, over which members track and exchange assets, and a record of all exchanges (ledger), which is replicated to all participating members.
 Applications deployed to a blockchain consist of a self-executing contract and a client-side application that intefaces with the network through an SDK or API.
 Two or more parties, being part of a common blockchain network, would agree on the terms of the logic within the contract (e.g. when I get asset "a", I pay you amount "b").
 Once deployed to the blockchain, functions in the contract can be invoked (i.e. a transaction can be triggered), with the ensuing invocation(s) ordered by a leading node and then broadcast to the network participants for consensus.
-After validation, transactions are recorded on the shared ledger by all participants.
+After validation, transactions are executed and recorded to the shared ledger by all participants.
 Once recorded on the ledger, transactions can never be altered or deleted.

 **Network**: A blockchain network is characterized as follows: